Channels-DVR-Goodies/DVR2Plex/README.md

 the destination.

 This is particularly useful for the worst offenders.
-For example, I have a destination folder called "Marvel's Agents of S.H.I.L.D.
+For example, I have a destination folder called "Marvel's Agents of S.H.I.E.L.D.
 (2013)".
 The fuzzy matching can deal with something in the source like "marvels.agents.of.shield" and still put it in the correct folder.